MiNT UK 2025

 Presentation Title: Non Invasive (Random) Stimuli to Improve Light Touch Sensation in Stroke People

-In this presentation, Dr. Amit N. Pujari, Rachael Edwards, and Laura Jones will share the results of a study using 'Non-invasive (random) stimuli' to improve light touch sensation in stroke patients.
+In this presentation, Dr. Amit N. Pujari and Laura Jones will share the results of a study using 'Non-invasive (random) stimuli' to improve light touch sensation in stroke patients.
 They will discuss how this novel technology works to enhance touch sensation, the clinical outcome measures assessed before, during, and after the stimulation intervention, and patient feedback on their experiences with the technology.

 Key Takeaways: